Barranquilla Atlantico, Colombia Travel Guide

 Birthplace of Nobel laureate Gabriel García Márquez, inspiration for Macondo.
 Explore his childhood home, now a museum.

-These destinations offer unique cultural insights.
+These places offer unique cultural insights.

 Explore the magical realism of Gabriel García Márquez.